 This class is also welcoming to beginners, but the pace is a bit more vigorous.
 A fair to moderate level of physical fitness is recommended, though all levels can be accommodated by the teacher.
-Unless a request is made by the student, hands on assistance may be provided in this class.
+When permission is expressly given, hands on assistance may be provided in this class.

 Yoga Nidra Practice